 The group of generals running Thailand risk giving the military a bad name for economic management.

-In 2014, a junta led by General Prayuth Chan-o-cha seized power, promising a return of public trust and the get-things-done competence that militaries use to justify coups.
+In 2014, a junta led by Gen. Prayuth Chan-ocha seized power, promising a return of public trust and the get-things-done competence that militaries use to justify coups.
 The key problem was a chaotic political system that had seen seven prime ministers in 15 years, complete legislative gridlock and massive protests clogging the capital.

 Thirty-eight months on, Prayuth and his men have thrown away that argument.
 Instead of restoring the vibrancy of Southeast Asia's number two economy, attacking corruption, increasing transparency and fueling industrial output, the junta have made things worse.

-The most obvious failing: moving too slowly to martial an ambitious infrastructure campaign -- roughly $67 billion -- off the strategy table and into action.
-Among the projects getting slow-walked into reality is a $5.2 billion high-speed rail undertaking with China.
-Just like Rodrigo Duterte in the Philippines, Prayuth pledged to reduce red tape, cut out rent-seeking middlemen and bypass democratic checks and balances to get Thailand back in business.
+The most obvious failing: moving too slowly to marshal an ambitious infrastructure campaign -- roughly $67 billion -- off the strategy table and into action.
 If Bangkok is going to encourage the Toyotas and Samsungs of the world to produce more there, it must upgrade ports, roads, bridges and power grids and make it easier to get projects completed.

 Human capital is another blind spot.
 As rising production costs confront a weakening U.S. dollar, Thailand is bumping up against a chronic skills gap.
 It ranks 54th out of 70 countries in the latest Organization for Economic Cooperation and Development student assessment study.
-Singapore topped the list, followed by Japan and Taiwan.
-China came in sixth, Vietnam eighth.
-Here again, the junta is practicing short-termism -- tossing cash at the problem, not modernizing a rote learning system ill-prepared for a future that prizes critical thinking and inventive solutions.
+Here again the junta is practicing short-termism -- tossing cash at the problem, not modernizing a rote learning system ill-prepared for a future that prizes critical thinking and inventive solutions.

 Raising Thailand's global skills game is not easy when you are on your 20th education minister in 17 years.
 But it is vital as the military government talks of advanced industries, or "Thailand 4.0," to lift incomes and beat the middle-income trap.
 That goes, too, for moving up the value-added ladder with a $45 billion Eastern Economic Corridor project and developing "Green Agriculture Cities" around the nation.
 Again, the talk sounds great, but what about the execution?

 But the real skills mismatch may concern the generals themselves.
-A glaring irony of Prayuth's reign is how his government has read from the playbook of the Thai leader whose influence they hoped to banish from modern history.
+A glaring irony of Prayuth's reign is how his government has read from the playbook of the Thai leader whose influence they hoped to banish.
 The mercurial Thaksin Shinawatra served as prime minister from 2001 to 2006, until his ouster in a coup.
 A billionaire turned populist leader, Thaksin bought the loyalty of rural communities with lavish handouts, while bending Bangkok institutions to the benefit of his businesses.

 What happens if U.S. President Donald Trump makes good on his trade war threat?
 Exports, 70% of Thai growth, would collapse.
 Is Bangkok ready for a sharp Chinese slowdown or renewed turmoil in global markets?
 Hardly.

 On the bright side, Thailand's leadership is stable enough for Prayuth to be devising and articulating grand national strategies.
 First, though, the military government must state clearly and irrevocably when elections will be held and civilian rule restored.
-Next, it must make up for lost time with vital economic upgrades that thrust Thailand into the digital age, not retreads of Thaksinomics that produce short-term boosts, at best.
+Next, it must make up for lost time with vital economic upgrades that thrust Thailand into the digital age.

-In a speech in Bangkok earlier this month, Somkid demonstrated that he understands the problem.
+In a speech in Bangkok earlier in July, Somkid demonstrated that he understands the problem.
 "In the world of the future," the deputy prime minister said, "technology, innovation and a sharp business model are the important weapons that a future economic warrior will need to have."

 Somkid and the junta can create that future by revolutionizing education, plowing into new productivity-enhancing industries and crafting a meticulously clear vision for where Thailand wants to be 10 years from now.
 Bangkok has the right "weapons."
 It just needs to improve its economic aim and firepower.